useshortcut/api-cookbook/kanban-metrics/README.md

 These retrieve the average lead and cycle time for the specified Epic or Milestone and create a CSV in your Downloads folder.
 The time for both lead and cycle time is displayed in seconds.

 To use this script, open the script in a text editor.
+The script file will be in the folder where you downloaded the Cookbook repository.

 To get the average lead and cycle time for an Epic, use epic_metrics.py.